MarkWilcock/Generative-AI-Course/40 How do LLMs work.md

 Download a lot of text (a corpus), preferably the entire internet.

 Go through the next steps repeatedly for over the whole corpus in a process called self-supervised learning.
 This will cost $100m, takes several months and generate several hundred tons of CO<sub>2</sub>.
-* Remove the last part of a sentence
+* Remove the last part of a sentence.
 * Let the LLM guess / predict the continuations - the next word(s).
 * Adjust the model to match the actual continuations (the ground truth).
 After a while the model gets really good at this "guess the next word" game.

 ### Next step: Re-inforcement learning with human feedback (fine-tuning)